 Vic Mata got his opportunity to play in the Bronx in 1984 mostly because George Steinbrenner was growing frustrated playing and paying high-priced veterans to miss the playoffs.
 In 1983, the Yankees had won 91 games but finished third in the AL East.
 That was the second consecutive season New York had failed to qualify for Fall Ball and that was the first time that had happened to a Yankee team since 1975.
 So “The Boss” let it be known he wanted to start testing the fruit from the Yankee farm system, hoping young guys like Don Mattingly, Mike Pagliarullo, Bobby Meacham and Vic Mata could show the old guys how to win with hunger and hustle.
 The Yankees were a game under .500 in July when Mata got his first start.
 Yogi Berra played the Dominican Republic native quite a bit in center field for the balance of that year and both Vic and the Yankees responded.
 Mata got real hot at the plate in August and helped the Yankees go 40-27 the rest of the way.
 But that proved to be the best and longest stretch of big league baseball Mata would ever play.
 That December, the short-memoried Steinbrenner went out and got the A’s Ricky Henderson to play center field for the Yankees.
 Then when the Yankees got off to a slow start in ’85 “The Boss” canned Berra and replaced him with good old Billy Martin.
 Berra liked Mata and Martin loved Henderson.
 Mata ended up playing just six more regular-season games in pinstripes.

 After spending the final couple of seasons of his playing career in the minors, Mata eventually got into scouting.
-It has been in that capacity that this Dominican native has made his most significant contribution to the Yankees.
+It has been in that capacity that this he has made his most significant contribution to the Yankees.
 Vic is the guy who signed Robinson Cano.
 He is also the only Yankee past or present who was born on June 17th.
 Happy Fathers’ Day to all you Dads out there.

 It did not take long after the Yankees picked up Kerry Wood from the Indians in July of 2010 for me to become a fan of the 1998 NL Rookie of the Year.
 The big right-hander pitched lights out baseball during the final two months of that season, permitting just two earned runs in the 26 innings he pitched wearing pinstripes.
 His stuff was electric during that spell and the only weakness he exhibited during his short stay in New York was a tendency to encounter streaks of wildness.
 I was really hoping the Yankees would sign him to a new contract.
 He was coming off a huge $20 million two year deal he had signed with the Indians so I could understand the Yankees reluctance to get into a bidding war for a 13-year veteran with a history of DL stays.
 That’s why I was shocked when Wood signed with the Cubs for just $1.5 million that December and even more shocked when New York then paid Rafael Soriano $35 million over three years to basically replace Wood as the Yankee’s eighth inning bridge to Mo Rivera.
 According to press reports I read at the time, Wood made the decision to return to the Windy City and the big league team he started with after attending the funeral of Cub great, Ron Santo.
 He is revered in Chicago and he keeps his family home there.
 Wood pitched well for a very bad Cubs’ team last season, but recurring blistering problems on his pitching hand prevented him from displaying the type of dominance he had shown in pinstripes.
 He tried to play again this season but after nine appearances he told the Cubs front office he was through.
 He then made one final ceremonial appearance against the cross town White Sox a few days later and ended his big league career by striking out Dayan Viciedo on three straight pitches.